newcleo-dev-team/lbh15/docs/files/README.rst

   978.3449342614078

 - Use other liquid metals object to compare properties at a given temperature.
-In this example :class:`lead.LeadK` object is initialized knowing conductivity value K, then its temperature in Kelvin is used to initialize a :class:`bismuth.Bismuth` object, then its conductivity is printed as comparison:
+In this example :class:`lbeh15.lead.LeadK` object is initialized knowing conductivity value K, then its temperature in Kelvin is used to initialize a :class:`lbeh15.bismuth.Bismuth` object, then its conductivity is printed as comparison:

   >>> from lbeh15.lead import LeadK
   >>> from lbeh15.bismuth import Bismuth